skekauoha/salty-cypress-testrail-reporter/README.md

 Cloned from the original package [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) by [Milutin Savovic](https://github.com/mickosav)

 The original package by Milutin is awesome!

-Milutin's original cypress-testrail-reporter package creates a new test run everytime you run `cypress run` or `cypress open`.
-I tweaked the package to just update an existing test run on testrail.
+Allows for options to create a new test run on **cypress run** or if you want the option to create one manually.

 ## Install